wavefrontHQ/docs/pages/doc/visualize_histograms.md

 Histogram charts are designed especially for histogram visualization:
 * Each bar shows one time slice.
-* X axis shows what I'm recording, for example, latency
+* X axis shows what I'm recording, for example, latency.
-* Y axis shows density (count)
+* Y axis shows distribution values.
+This is what I'm recording, for example, latency.

 ![histogram overview](images/histograms_overview.png)

 Histogram charts are interactive.
 Hover legends give details, and you can go from the ellipsis in the top right to the trace browser for the histogram:
-* Add histogram queries in Query Builder (Chart Builder is not currently supported for histogram queries).
+* Add histogram queries in Query Builder or Chart Builder.
+  - Use an `hs()` query to visualize data that were ingested as Wavefront histograms.
+  - Use a `ts()` query to visualize any data as histograms.
 * Set the Y axis dimensions and X axis minimum, maximum, and units.
 * Select percentile markers to display.
 * Customize the color gradient.